It is important to follow these instructions. If your application is incomplete, the IRS will request that you supply the

 You are required to fully disclose any information concerning prior felony convictions.
-Be advised that a felony conviction
+A felony conviction may not

-All preparers are required to be in full compliance with federal tax laws including filing all returns and paying
+Taxpayers are required to be in full compliance with federal tax laws, including filing all returns and paying all

 associated with that return are two separate and distinct requirements under the Internal Revenue Code, which must be satisfied

 within the periods specified for each taxable period in which you have a legal obligation to file.

 Use the space in line 8 to provide the details of any noncompliance, including the steps you have taken to resolve

 the issue.
 Providing false or misleading information on this form is a criminal offense that may result in prosecution and